akravt1274/Challenge-Note-Taker/README.md

 ## Review
 The walkthrough video that demonstrates application functionality: [video](https://drive.google.com/file/d/12sHeWmg6psycQgmYkoDlRiehKfoXoeU1/view)

-The URL of the functional, deployed application: [live project](https://challenge-note-taker.onrender.com/)
+The URL of the functional, deployed application: [live project](https://challenge-note-taker.onrender.com/).
+Note: POST and DELETE API routes work locally (refer to the video above) but not on Render server.

 ## Contact
 Contact me with any ideas or requests: akravt1274@gmail.com